2015 Zaragoza City Council election explained

 The mayor was indirectly elected by the plenary assembly.
 A legal clause required that mayoral candidates earned the vote of an absolute majority of councillors, or else the candidate of the most-voted party in the assembly was to be automatically appointed to the post.
 In the event of a tie, the appointee would be determined by lot.[1]

 The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
 Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they were seeking election, disallowing electors from signing for more than one list of candidates.
-For the case of Zaragoza, as its population was between 300,001 and 1,000,000, at least 5,000 signatures were required.[2]
+In the case of Zaragoza, as its population was between 300,001 and 1,000,000, at least 5,000 signatures were required.[2]

 Opinion polls